Spinal cord injury

 The spinal cord extends downward from the base of the brain.
 It's made up of nerve cells and groups of nerves that carry messages between the brain and the rest of the body.

-Spinal cord injuries can result from damage to the spinal cord itself or to the bones that surround the spinal cord, known as the vertebrae.
-Injuries also may happen as a result of damage to the ligaments or disks of the spinal column.
+Spinal cord injuries can be caused by damage to the spinal cord itself or damage to the bones that surround the spinal cord, called the vertebrae.
+Injuries also may happen because of damage to the ligaments or disks of the spinal column.

-A sudden, traumatic blow to the spine can fracture, dislocate, crush or compress one or more of the vertebrae.
-A gunshot or knife wound that penetrates and cuts the spinal cord also can cause a spinal cord injury.
+A sudden blow to the spine can break, dislocate, crush or compress one or more of the vertebrae.
+A gunshot or knife wound that is at or near the spinal cord also can cause a spinal cord injury.

-Tracts in your spinal cord carry messages between your brain and the rest of your body.
-Motor tracts carry signals from your brain to control muscle movement.
-Sensory tracts carry signals from body parts to your brain relating to heat, cold, pressure, pain, and the position of your arms and legs.
+The spinal cord has nerve cells and groups of nerves called tracts.
+The tracts go to different parts of the body and carry messages to and from the brain.
+Motor tracts carry signals from the brain that control muscle movement.
+Sensory tracts carry signals from the body to the brain focused on heat, cold, pressure, pain, and the position of the arms and legs.

 Damage to nerve fibers

-Whether the cause is traumatic or nontraumatic, spinal cord damage affects the nerve fibers passing through the injured area.
-This can impair part of or all the muscles and nerves below the injury site.
+A spinal cord injury damages the nerve fibers that pass through the injured area.
+That nerve fiber damage can make it hard for part of or all of the muscles and nerves below the injury to work correctly.

-An injury to the chest or lower back can affect the trunk, legs, bowel, bladder and sexual function.
+An injury to the spine at the chest level or in the lower back can affect the trunk, legs, bowel, bladder and sexual function.
 A neck injury affects the same areas plus movements of the arms and possibly the ability to breathe.

 Risk factors

-• Being between the ages of 16 and 30.
-More than half of spinal cord injuries occur in people in this age range.
+• Being between the ages of 15 and 29.
+More than half of spinal cord injuries happen in people in this age range.

 • Being 65 and older.
-Another spike in spinal cord injuries occurs at age 65.
-Falls cause most injuries in older adults.
+People older than 65 also are at higher risk.
+Falls cause most spinal cord injuries in older adults.

-• Alcohol use.
-Alcohol use is involved in about 25% of traumatic spinal cord injuries.
+• Using alcohol.
+Alcohol use is involved in many spinal cord injuries.

 Complications